-The FBISD Fine Arts Program Handbook provides procedures and guidelines governing Fort Bend ISD's Fine Arts programs.
-The basis for these procedures and guidelines includes the Texas Education Code, FBISD Board of Trustee Legal and Local policy, FBISD Administrative Regulations, Texas Education Agency code, University Interscholastic League rules, and the historic practices of the District and Fine Arts Department.
+The District's Fine Arts Program Handbook provides procedures and guidelines governing District Fine Arts programs.
+The basis for these procedures and guidelines includes the Texas Education Code, FBISD Board of Trustee Legal and Local policy, District Administrative Regulations, Texas Education Agency code, University Interscholastic League rules, and the historic practices of the District and Fine Arts Department.
 This handbook does not supersede the aforementioned documents; rather, it intends to clarify practices for administrators, teachers, parents, and students.